cmlang/cml-compiler/README.md

 (Please report an issue, otherwise.)
 You may also get a new patch under the major version.

+### Specific Minor Version

-- If you'd like to pin your environment to a specific minor version:
+If you'd like to pin your environment to a specific minor version:

 ```
 $ brew install cml-compiler@MAJOR.MINOR